 The structural protein (lamin A) that was affected is produced by the LMNA gene.
 Just like the VSD protein, it is also affected by the charge inside and outside the cell.
-This protein provides the structure of the nucleus of the cell, and plays a role in the function of the chromosomes.
-Its structure was changed when a single salt bridge in the protein was changed.
+This protein provides the structure of the nucleus of the cell.
+It also plays a role in the function of the chromosomes.
+In the study its structure was changed when a single salt bridge in the protein was changed.

 A salt bridge is a very small bond between 2 molecules that is not as strong as a covalent bond.
 It is composed of a hydrogen bond and an electrostatic bond combined.
-This post discussed how important salt bridges are in the potassium channels and pumps in cell membranes.
-Small changes in the electric field that the VSD of a potassium channel sits in changes its six salt bridges and its shape, so channel can do its work.
+This post discussed how important salt bridges are in the potassium channels and in the various pumps in cell membranes.
+Small changes in the electric field that the VSD of a potassium channel sits in changes the VSD's six salt bridges and shape, so the channel can do its work.

-However a change in the local electric field of just one salt bridge can result in severe changes to a person's entire body.
+However, a change in the local electric field of just one salt bridge can result in severe changes to a person's entire body.
 This study showed that changing one salt bridge can result in massive skeletal abnormalities with an undergrowth of the jaw and collarbones.
-It can also result in thinning of the bones in the fingers, delayed closure of bony parts, overcrowding of teeth, thinning of the skin, growth retardation, and severe metabolic abnormalities such as lipodystrophy, insulin resistance, diabetes, and hypertriglyceridemia.
+It can also result in thinning of the bones in the fingers, delayed closure of bony parts of the body, overcrowding of teeth, thinning of the skin, growth retardation, and severe metabolic abnormalities.
+The metabolic abnormalities include lipodystrophy, insulin resistance, diabetes, and hypertriglyceridemia.
 All of this from a single amino acid change in a protein, resulting in a change in the strength of a salt bridge.